 So, you first make a short list that includes 5 items, like the ones I wrote above.
 Then write a short paragraph about each item.
 Elaborate on each event as much as you can.
 Write about why it is meaningful, why it is still memorable, why it is still on your mind.
 Write about the reasons behind the selection.
 If you’re not sure, guess (trying to “read your own mind”).

 You can write and leave aside the list for the rest of the day.
 On the next day, come back and read your paragraphs.
 See if you can find some themes that run through several of the paragraphs.
 Do they share something in common?
 Can you bring all the paragraphs together and give them all a single title?
-You’re ONE person, and it is likely that there is one or two ideas that goes through the list.
+You’re ONE person, and it is likely that there is one or two ideas that run through the selected events.
 Perhaps you can find it.
 If there are multiple themes, that’s also fine!

 Now, and only now, once you are connected with your life history, once you have affirmed your loyalty to your own experience, you can move to “literature review” phase, if you want.
 I suggest that at this point you seek conversation partners that are a bit wiser, a bit more well-read, who can guide your reflections, talk with you, and suggest reading material.
 These could be among your professors.
 You should, however, be careful to avoid careerist professors, which mostly offer traps.
 If your professor says, “That sounds interesting, BUT… MY research is X,Y,Z,… and you should come and join MY team, and get involved in MY research… blah blah”, then your professor is probably encouraging you to let go of your own questions and serve his/her research instead.
 Of course, you can do that, but I suggest you don’t do it.
 Even if you join the careerist professor, do something like this (something like my proposed method) on the side and in your own time.